-Verification Option 1: Standard Math Library and Verify Differences typedef float data_t;
+Verification Option 1: Standard Math Library and Verify Differences

 In this option, the standard C math libraries are used in the source code.
 If any of the functions synthesized do have exact accuracy the C/RTL co-simulation is different than the C simulation.
 The following example highlights this approach.